 Now the Moment we've all been waiting for "especially me" it's time to start it.
-AS I stated in previous post the Front mount distributor setup utilizes a Ford distributor application and the only difference between a 5.0 H.O. firing order and an LS based motor is that you swap #8 and #3.
+As I stated in the previous post the Front mount distributor setup utilizes a Ford distributor application and the only difference between a 5.0 H.O. firing order and an LS based motor is that you swap #8 and #3.
 I used a set of red Ford Racing plug wiresand they fit just like they were meant to be there “granted I still have to loom them so they look better".
-The first attempt wasn't successful due to me installing the distributor 180 Degrees out and resulted in a huge back fire.
+The first attempt wasn't successful due to me installing the distributor 180 Degrees out and resulted in a huge backfire.
 After I got the distributor in the correct position it was a success.
-It busted of and idled flawlessly.
+It busted off and idled flawlessly.

 I built this car using all the parts we offer.
 The only aftermarket body panels are the Drivers and Passengerfenders, along with the Cervini's 2.5" Cowl Hood.
 Everything fit up really nice and there wasn't a lot of adjustments that had to be made for the gaps to align with each other.

 I also painted all the trim on the car the original grey color using our Exterior Trim Paint.
 The lights were the next thing that needed attention so I bought the 79-86 8 piece headlight kit to take care of the front and the 85-86 SVO rear tail lights "same as 93 COBRA" for the rear, since they matched the charcoal grey trim.
 In the next picture you can also see the antenna delete panel I installed since the car won't have a radio.